 In a plot worthy of a quirky anime show, two groups of feuding cheerleaders have prompted a US court battle that may spell the end of the world.
-Star Athletica, a company that makes mini-skirts and hair ribbons, is suing Varsity Spirit, another company that makes mini-skirts and hair ribbons.
-Star wants Varsity to stop copying some of its products; Varsity has gone to the Supreme Court, protesting that clothes are “useful articles” rather than works of intellectual property, and hence that you can’t put a trademark on pom-poms.
+Varsity Spirit, a company that makes mini-skirts and hair ribbons, is suing Star Athletica, another company that makes mini-skirts and hair ribbons.
+Varsitywants Star to stop copying some of its products; Star has gone to the Supreme Court, protesting that clothes are “useful articles” rather than works of intellectual property, and hence that you can’t put a trademark on pom-poms.

 Prepare the drama torpedoes.
 Varsity has requested a “writ of certiorari”, or in Earth-language, a ruling on whether or not costumes can copy other costumes.
 If the judges are able to cut through the hair-pulling and face-scratching on this one, they will have to decide who owns a look.
 The future of dressing up will amount to a show of hands, because an unlikely ruling in Star’s favour would open up the floodgates to shutting down (or at least regulating) cosplay.